Sweet and savory crêpe recipes are simple. And making great crêpes is simple too, if you follow the tips from my daughter, Eleanor.

-My daughter Eleanor just graduated from Colorado College and is moving to Chicago in a few weeks.
-I love having her around this summer – especially when we’re in the kitchen, making food, chatting and eating together.
+She just graduated from Colorado College and moves to Chicago in a few weeks.
+I loved having her around this summer – especially when we’re in the kitchen, making food, chatting and eating together.
 Ever since she was in high school, crêpes have been Eleanor’s “thing.”
-She makes them like a pro and enjoys serving with countless variations of fillings and toppings.
+She makes them like a pro and enjoys serving crêpes with countless variations of fillings and toppings.

 Swirling the batter takes practice.
 Try to do it quickly, so the crepe stays thin.
 Eleanor moves her wrist to tilt the pan.

-For this post, I made sweet crêpes with the recipe I learned in Royan and savory crêpes with a recipe from epicurious.com (one of my mom’s favorite recipe websites.)
+For this post, I made sweet crêpes with the recipe I learned in Royan.
+The ingredients for the savory crêpe recipe are from Epicurious, one of my mom’s favorite recipe websites.
 I made 4 batches of the sweet and 1 of the savory.
 I guess you can figure out which part of the meal I enjoy most.

 I first learned how to make crêpes in a cooking class during a summer abroad program in Royan, France.
 A few years later, I had a second chance to learn in a summer job at a Georgetown crêpe café (a crêperie.)
 Each crêpe-maker seems to have her or his own special tips or secrets.
 My advice is to pick up what you can from others and then put what you learn into practice.
 The more crêpes you make, the more confident you’ll get and the better your crêpes will be.

 Simple recipes for making sweet and savory crêpes

 - 1 & 1/4 cups milk, preferably whole

 - 1/2 teaspoon sugar